Going for the One

-Going for the One is the eighth studio album by English progressive rock band Yes, released on 15 July 1977 by Atlantic Records.
-After taking a break in activity in 1975 for each member to release a solo album, and their 1976 tour of the United States and Canada, the band relocated to Montreux, Switzerland to record their next studio album.
-During rehearsals, keyboardist Patrick Moraz left the group, which marked the return of Rick Wakeman who had left to pursue a solo career after differences surrounding Tales from Topographic Oceans (1973).
-In a departure from their previous albums, Going for the One, with the exception of the fifteen-minute "Awaken", features shorter and more direct songs without an overarching concept, and saw Yes record with new engineering personnel and cover artists.
+Going for the One is the eighth studio album by the English progressive rock band Yes, released on 12 July 1977 by Atlantic Records.
+After taking an extended break in activity in 1975 for each member to record and release a solo album, and completing their subsequent 1976 tour, the band members became tax exiles and relocated to Montreux, Switzerland, to record their next studio album at Mountain Studios.
+During the early writing and rehearsal stages, keyboardist Patrick Moraz was dismissed from the group following creative and psychological pressures.
+This marked the return of former keyboardist Rick Wakeman, who had left Yes in 1974 to pursue a solo career after differences surrounding the band's ambitious concept double album Tales from Topographic Oceans (1973).